-- Patients and family members who would benefit from face-to-face caregiving instructions, either because of the complexity of the material or the needs of the patient or caregivers.
+- Patients and family members who would benefit from face-to-face caregiving instructions, either because of the complexity of the material or because of the needs of the patient or caregivers.

 Additional Exceptions: Ambulatory Clinic Appointments

-- Evaluations for transplant that require the clinical team to ensure a comprehensive support system is in place for the patient and assess the support person's ability to comply with the post-transplant expectations, per United Network for Organ Sharing (UNOS) and Centers for Medicare and Medicaid Services (CMS) guidelines.
+- Evaluations for transplant that require the clinical team to make sure a comprehensive support system is in place for the patient and assess the support person's ability to comply with the post-transplant expectations, per United Network for Organ Sharing (UNOS) and Centers for Medicare and Medicaid Services (CMS) guidelines.

 - For pediatric clinics and the birth center: All patients with an appointment in a pediatric clinic or pediatric infusion center may be accompanied by a caregiver.
-(This is not limited to patients under 18 years of age because older patients may have developmental issues requiring a caregiver.)
+(This is not limited to patients under age 18, because older patients may have developmental issues that require a caregiver.)

 - Surgical patients of the Orthopaedic Institute may be accompanied by a caregiver or support person who is their source of transportation.